tycon/tycon.github.io/_posts/2017-09-25-modular-implicits.markdown

    * An alternative approach is to implement it as a *function*.
 The
    * second approach is more general than the first because functions
    * can have polymorphic types but functors cannot (in OCaml).
-   * Polymorphism is useful when we want to instantiate SERIALIZABLE.t
-   * with a higher-kinded type (one with a a type param)).
    *)
   (**
    * val mk_SList :